 When engaging in a code challenge, the interviewer wants to understand your thought process for problem solving; how you might approach going from the prompt to the solution and the reasoning behind it.
 For a good code challenge, they want to see your journey through the problem.
 Of course, you do need to learn the basic fundamentals of programming to even begin a code challenge, but you’ll get to a point where you can at least show the interviewer how you’re framing the problem and coming up with a potential solution.
 Every interview is a learning experience.
 Keep these tips in mind.
 You’ll get better at the process, and you’ll eventually land that software engineering job where your new career will really begin!

-1. Build the hard skills.
+1. Build the hard skills

 Get in the habit of regularly doing code challenges.
-It’s a much more effective way to prepare for the coding interview than trying to cram a bunch of studying in before the big day.
+It’s a much more effective way to prepare for coding interview questions than trying to cram a bunch of studying in before the big day.
 It’s important to schedule time each day to attempt at least one code challenge.
 You’ll get better at solving them, and you’ll also get better at outlining your process and speaking to it.
-A few great websites to help you practice code challenges in varying degrees of difficulty include: LeetCode, Codewars, and AlgoExpert.
+A few great websites to help you practice code challenges in varying degrees of difficulty include LeetCode, Codewars, and AlgoExpert.

-2. Don’t forget the soft skills.
+2. Don’t forget the soft skills

 A company that’s worth applying to will want candidates that have strong soft skills, sometimes moreso than hard skills, because they show how well a person can grow within the company and develop those hard skills over time.
 This is especially the case for junior software engineers.

-3. Acknowledge multiple solutions.
+3. Acknowledge multiple solutions

-This is the “cherry on top” for an interviewer: a candidate that’s not only skilled enough to work through the problem and has a personality that fits the company culture, but can also defend their solution and mention alternative approaches.
+This is the “cherry on top” for an interviewer: a candidate that’s not only skilled enough to work through the problem and has a personality that fits the company culture but can also defend their solution and mention alternative approaches.
 This shows that you’re not just going with what you were taught or what you read online, but that you also acknowledge that there are multiple solutions to the same problem and have considered which is most appropriate for a given context.

 As an interviewer administering a coding problem, I would prefer to see the simpler solution over the best solution, as it will give me more time to talk with the candidate.
 Now, if that candidate can also suggest alternative approaches and defend why they selected theirs, that’s an instant win.
 Bravo!

-An example of this might be a challenge where you’re asked to design a search function for a video streaming app.
+An example of this might be a challenge where you’re asked to system design a search function for a video streaming app.
 You might use an inefficient algorithm for the sake of quick implementation during the job interview, but then mention a more appropriate algorithm that would otherwise be used in real life.
 Speaking of algorithms…

-4. Study your algorithms and data structures.
+4. Study your algorithms and data structures

-This goes hand-in-hand with the hard skills, but deserves its own section.
+This goes hand-in-hand with the hard skills but deserves its own section.
 You don’t need to be a master of computer science to ace a coding interview, but there are some standard algorithms and data structures that you should feel good about referencing, or at least mentioning and talking about.
 For instance: